 The marina/Cinderella Castle-view, two-bedroom/two-bath Princess Suite has 1,212 square feet and is located on the ground floor.
 It features a small, carpeted living area with beige sleeper sofa, rounded easy chair, and two occasional chairs in a creamy white fabric along with coffee table, oversized entertainment center, granite wet bar, and patio.
 Off to each side of the living area are two bedrooms, one slightly larger than the other, each with two queen beds, TV, bureau, desk, easy chair, and ottoman.
 Each bedroom has a bath: one is a standard-type bath with double sinks in the larger bedroom; the other is a two-part and larger accessible bath with double-sink vanity, bathtub, and roll-in shower.
 The resort’s One-Bedroom Suite is located on the second floor just above the Princess Suite with 760 square feet and is almost identical except for the elimination of one of the bedrooms.
 Views are of the marina, the Seven Seas Lagoon, and, in the far distance, the Castle.

-The Honeymoon Room is a slightly oversized standard guest room offering a marina/Space Mountain® view, king bed, easy chair and ottoman, table for two, and patio.
-The bath is found off the foyer with a whirlpool tub, double sinks, and separate shower.
+The Honeymoon Room is a slightly oversized standard guest room offering a marina/Space Mountain® view, canopy king bed surrounded by light white gauzy curtains and kiwi green accent pillows, easy chair and ottoman, oversized table for two, desk, large bamboo-style bureau above which hangs a large TV, and patio.
+The bath is found off the foyer with a corner whirlpool tub, double sinks, and shower.